danqing/autocomplete/README.md

 # Autocomplete [![npm version](https://badge.fury.io/js/remote-ac.svg)](http://badge.fury.io/js/remote-ac)

-This is a light-weight JavaScript widget that provides autocomplete for user inputs that gets its data from remote sources.
+This is a light-weight JavaScript widget that provides autocomplete for freeform text inputs that get their suggestions from remote sources.
+One such example is address autocomplete.
 It has the following nice features:

 * Handles fetching results via HTTP.
 * Supports keyboard navigation.